dannyb195/Article-Ideas/your-first-theme-articles/your-first-theme.md

 These folders are the **default themes** that come with a WordPress install.

-Take a break at this point and make sure your local install is working correctly by opening your browser and going to the **frontend** (meaning how the website looks in your broswer, whichever URL is specified on your local development environment) and poking around.
+Take a break at this point and make sure your local install is working correctly by opening your browser and going to the **frontend** (meaning how the website looks in your broswer, on whichever URL is specified by your local development environment) and poking around.
 If the theme is loading at all, we should be good to go.

 ##What a theme needs to come alive
 A theme needs **2 base files** to be considered operational.